-and so on.
-The competent administrative authorities have made improvements and corrections with respect to these matters by providing instructions, etc. to business operators.
+The competent authorities have made improvements and corrections with respect to these matters by providing instructions, etc. to business operators.

-The Financial Services Agency executed administrative action of business suspension orders or business improvement orders to virtual currency exchange service providers, etc., in the following cases:
+The Financial Services Agency executed administrative action of business suspension orders or business improvement orders to crypto-assets exchange service providers, etc., in the following cases:

-- Case where the verification at the time of transactions and the judgment on the need for STRs were not performed in connection with the sale and purchase of a large amount of virtual currency on more than one occasion - Case where virtual currency exchange services were offered without sufficiently performing verification at the time of transactions - Case where the system to confirm the verification at the time of transactions was not in place, and employees did not receive verification training - O Case where, although the Agency had given guidance, no corrections were made since there was nobody available who sufficiently understood the details of the request for correction
+- Case where the verification at the time of transactions and the judgment on the need for STRs were not performed in connection with the sale and purchase of a large amount of crypto-assets on more than one occasion - Case where crypto-assets exchange services were offered without sufficiently performing verification at the time of transactions - Case where the system to confirm the verification at the time of transactions was not in place, and employees did not receive verification training - Ocase where, although the Agency had given guidance, no corrections were made since there was nobody available who sufficiently understood the details of the request for correction

-For the reasons mentioned above, the Agency executed administrative actions for 28 business suspension orders and business improvement orders as at the end of March 2019.
+For the reasons mentioned above, the Agency executed administrative actions for 29 business suspension orders and business improvement orders as at the end of March 2020.

-At the initiative of 16 virtual currency exchange service providers, a new industry associations called the Japan Virtual Currency Exchange Association was founded in March 2018.
+At the initiative of 16 crypto-assets exchange service providers, a new industry association called the Japan Virtual Currency Exchange Association (currently Japan Virtual and Crypto assets Exchange Association) was founded in March 2018.
 It was approved by the Financial Services Agency in October of the same year.
-The Association has established its self-regulatory rules and guidelines based on the Financial Services Agency's Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism, and inspects the status of compliance with laws and the self-regulatory rules by member companies, provides guidance based on inspection results, and raises member companies' awareness of offenses, etc. carried out using virtual currency.
-In addition, in light of the List of Reference Cases of Suspicious Transactions for virtual currency exchange service providers that the Financial Services Agency released in April 2019, the Association is surveying member companies on the status of their STR submissions.
+The Association has established its self-regulatory rules and guidelines based on the Financial Services Agency's Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism, and inspects the status of compliance with laws and the self-regulatory rules by member companies, provides guidance based on inspection results, and raises member companies' awareness of offenses, etc. carried out using crypto-assets.
+In addition, in light of the List of Reference Cases of Suspicious Transactions for crypto-assets exchange service providers that the Financial Services Agency released in April 2019, the Association is surveying member companies on the status of their STR submissions.

-The following are recognized as examples of risk assessment and of efforts to implement the risk-based approach taken by business operators:
+The following are recognized as examples of efforts to implement the risk-based approach taken by business operators: